-Rules such as the ones above represent a completely different way of fighting for many
+Rules such as the ones above represent a completely different way of fighting for many people than

-Many of them grew up in homes where yelling, blaming, name-calling and finger-pointing
+Many of them grew up in homes where yelling, blaming, name-calling and finger-pointing were

-were considered normal methods for handling disagreements.
+considered normal methods for handling disagreements.

-Because they happened so often, such methods eventually became to be seen, and feel, as
+Because they happened so often, such methods eventually became to be seen, and feel, as normal;

 It’s time for you to seriously reflect on how well you “follow the rules” when you fight?